 Want to buy your own Advent Calendar?
 Check out our picks for the best Advent calendars from around the world here, which highlights creative Advent calendars like the HizoeChu Santa Bus Countdown calendar for the whole family to enjoy.

-Stollen are delicious German Christmas cake rolls, and the town of Dresden is most famous for them.
+Stollen are delicious German Christmas cake rolls, and Dresden is most famous for them.
 The Striezelmarkt in Dresden is one of the best places to buy a traditional stollen.
-Stollen were first documented in 1474, and this festive fruit cake has been a Christmas favorite ever since then.
+Stollen was first documented in 1474, and this festive fruit cake has been a Christmas favorite ever since then.

 Nutcrackers at Christmas Markets

-Wooden carved ornaments are popular Christmas items, and none are more beloved than nutcracker soldiers.
+Wooden carved ornaments are popular Christmas items; none are more beloved than nutcracker soldiers.
 These Christmas icons were invented in the Ore Mountains in Saxony.